ONSdigital/dp-kafka/kafkatest/README.md

 Please, provide the kafka ConsumerGroupConfig as you would do for a real kafka consumer, and the required `kafkatest.ConsumerConfig` according to your needs for the mock.

-This will create a new kafkatest consumer, with `NumPartitions` (e.g. 10) go-routines running the sarama handler, one emuling each kafka partition.
+This will create a new kafkatest consumer, with `NumPartitions` (e.g. 10) go-routines running the sarama handler, one emulating each kafka partition.

 The sarama message and error channels will have `ChannelBufferSize` (e.g. 10)